Researching file formats 19: Java class file

 Researching file formats 16: Transport Neutral Encapsulation Format

 This blog post is part of a series on file formats research.
 See this introduction post for more information.
+Update: The official format definition is now online here: Transport Neutral Encapsulation Format.
+Comments welcome directly to the Library of Congress.
 Following up from EMLX from a few weeks ago, we have Microsoft’s special way of handling emails: TNEF!
 TNEF: “Transport Neutral Encapsulation Format.”
-TNEF is responsible for the millions of people that have been annoyed at receiving an email with an attachment that doesn’t mean anything to them: the winmail.dat attachment.
-Turns out, this just is...
+TNEF is responsible for the millions of people that have been annoyed...

 Read more